aiida-vasp/aiida-vasp/doc/source/calcs/index.rst

 * retrieved: :py:class:`FolderData <aiida.orm.data.folder.FolderData>`, containing information about the folder in the file repository holding the retrieved files.
 Each successfully completed VASP calculation will retrieve at least the OUTCAR, typically more files.
 * remote_folder: :py:class:`RemoteData <aiida.orm.data.remote.RemoteData>`, containing info about the folder on the remote computer the calculation ran on.

-In addition and depending on the specific Calculation and it's input parameters, a number of vasp-specific output nodes may be generated.
+In addition and depending on the specific Calculation and it's input parameters, a number of VASP-specific output nodes may be generated.

 .. _vasp-output-results: